Brightify/Cuckoo/README.md

 let stub = GreeterStub()
 ```

 When a method is called or a property accessed/set on a stub, nothing happens.
 If a value is to be returned from a method or a property, `DefaultValueRegistry` provides a default value.
-Stubs can be used to set implicit (no) behavior to mocks without the need to use `thenDoNothing()` like this: `MockGreeter().spy(on: GreeterStub())`.
+Stubs can be used to set implicit (no) behavior to mocks without the need to use `thenDoNothing()` like this: `MockGreeter().withEnabledDefaultImplementation(GreeterStub())`.

 ##### DefaultValueRegistry
 `DefaultValueRegistry` is used by Stubs to get default values for return types.
 It knows only default Swift types, sets, arrays, dictionaries, optionals, and tuples (up to 6 values).
 Tuples for more values can be added through extensions.
 Custom types must be registered before use with `DefaultValueRegistry.register<T>(value: T, forType: T.Type)`.
 Furthermore, default values set by Cuckoo can also be overridden by this method.
 Sets, arrays, etc. do not have to be registered if their generic type is already registered.